All about period poops: Why you poop so much on your period

 Pooping more than usual?
 All about period diarrhea

 Frequent, urgent pooping or diarrhea during your period is most likely the result of those increased prostaglandins mentioned above.
-Not only do prostaglandins lead to smooth tissue cramping, but they can also impact your intestines’ ability to absorb nutrients and mess with electrolyte secretions1 – a perfect storm for diarrhea.
+Not only do prostaglandins lead to smooth tissue cramping,but they can also impact your intestines’ ability to absorb nutrients and mess with electrolyte secretions1 – a perfect storm for diarrhea.

-So, what can you do about it?
+Diarrhea during period: what can you do about it?

 Most cases of period diarrhea will go away on their own.
 But if you really can’t be glued to your toilet all day and need a quick fix, you may prefer to pick up a good ol’ box of over the counter anti-diarrheal medication.
 Stop by your local Walgreens or CVS Pharmacy and look for products containing loperamide or bismuth subsalicylate (and stock up on Flex® while you’re at it).

 Still struggling?
-If you’ve had diarrhea for more than a few days, or if it doesn’t stop for several days after your period ends, call your primary care physician.
+If you’ve had severe diarrhea for more than a few days, or if it doesn’t stop for several days after your period ends, call your primary care physician.
 It’s always best to make sure it’s not due to something more serious.

 Another “P” word for you: Progesterone.
 It’s one of the major sex hormones and it spikes during the second half of your cycle, just after ovulation.
 This is when the corpus luteum is formed out of the remnants of the ovarian follicle.
-From the time of ovulation until menstruation, levels of progesterone gradually decrease (that is unless you get pregnant).((Progesterone | You and Your Hormones from the Society for Endocrinology.
-(2018, February).
-Retrieved from yourhormones.info/hormones/progesterone/))
+From the time of ovulation until menstruation, levels of progesterone gradually decrease (that is unless you get pregnant).9

 What does progesterone have to do with poop?
-Research shows that the hormone progesterone has a naturally constipating effect2, especially when levels are high.
+Research shows that the hormone progesterone has a naturally constipating effect10, especially when levels are high.
 This is why many women experience constipation around ovulation.
 Of course, it can happen during your period, as well.

-Recap: Periods, poop, & you
+Recap: Understanding periods, your bowel, & you

-Changes in bowel habits during your period are a lot more common than you might have thought.
+Bowel movement changes during your period are a lot more common than you might have thought.
 Thankfully, period poops are only temporary, and there are a number of ways to find relief.
 You’re the expert on your body and symptoms.
 Try out some of the tips above, but seek medical help if diarrhea, constipation, or other GI symptoms become unbearably painful or don’t go away.

 With a little patience and perseverance, we bet you can find at least one or two tricks to help relieve your period poop woes.
 And remember: If cramps are bothering you almost as much as the time you’re spending in the bathroom, Flex Disc™ might help to alleviate them.